davidmalcolm/texi2rst/output/gcov-tool-an-offline-gcda-profile-processing-tool.rst

-:command:`gcov-tool`-an Offline Gcda Profile Processing Tool

-:command:`gcov-tool` is a tool you can use in conjunction with GCC to manipulate or process gcda profile files offline.
+:command:`gcov-tool`-an Offline Gcda Profile Processing Tool:command:`gcov-tool` is a tool you can use in conjunction with GCC to manipulate or process gcda profile files offline.

 .. toctree::